19.64° broken clouds

 Assessment - Procedures

-Woodlane updated it's assessment practices in Autumn 2019, moving from the old NC model (P Scales and NC 1-5) to a new Progression Steps model (PS 1-10).
+Woodlane updated its assessment practices in Autumn 2019, moving from the old NC model (P Scales and NC 1-5) to a new Progression Steps model (PS 1-10).
 The removal of P Scales and the previous removal of NC levels have made it unsuitable to continue to use this terminology and methods of assessment that align to this.
 Progression Steps (PS) are an updated criteria introduced through BSquared – Connecting Steps.
-They are more closely aligned to the current national curriculum and should be more appropriate to use with the range of pupils abilities at Woodlane, including the MNU.
+They are more closely aligned to the current national curriculum and should be more appropriate to use with the range of pupils abilities at Woodlane, including our MMH pathway.

 There are 10 PS, covering P4 - up to old NC 7.
 The breadth of criteria should ensure that all pupils can achieve within a PS, with appropriately challenging areas for progression.